Olivier Détour, CEO & founder of Netheos was the guest ofElizabeth Badinier in the program “La nouvelle éco” on France Bleu.

-Yes, we have been working in the field of electronic signatures since 2004 and this is the purpose of the act.
-When you enter into a remote relationship, you have to prove your identity.
-You have to provide a certain number of supporting documents, but in the end, you have to sign a contract.
+Yes, we have been working in the field of electronic signature since 2004 and it is a bit the purpose of the act.
+When you enter into a long-distance relationship, you have to prove your identity.
+You have to provide a certain amount of proof, but in the end, you have to sign a contract.
 And this is done electronically, with the same legal value as a paper contract.

-We can see that when we talk about remote procedures, it means that we don’t need to travel anymore.
-Has your activity benefited from the Covid crisis, where people ask you to avoid contact or travel?
+We can see that when we talk about remote procedures, it means that we don’t need to go anywhere.
+Has your business benefited from the Covid crisis, where people are asked to avoid contact or travel?

 Yes, she has benefited.
-And I’d like to think that it’s been reciprocal.
-It’s a real service to be able to take out insurance remotely, to be able, for example, to rent an apartment when you have to move from one city to another in the middle of a confinement, to be able to do it from your living room, it’s something very comfortable.
-It has accelerated these practices, which were already on the rise, as we saw last year, and it was becoming a necessity.
+And I’d like to think that the feeling was mutual.
+It’s a real service to be able to take out an insurance policy remotely, to be able, for example, to rent an apartment when you have to move from one city to another in the middle of a confinement, to be able to do it from your living room, it’s something very comfortable.
+This has accelerated these practices, which were already increasing significantly, as we saw last year, and it was becoming a necessity.

 With this health crisis, there is a lot of talk about document fraud.
-Anyone who wants to take advantage of the aid put in place by the state, document fraud or identity theft are fraudulent activities that are so easy today.
+Anyone who wants to take advantage of the state’s assistance, document fraud or identity theft are fraudulent activities that are so easy today.

 Today, it’s easier to make a fake credit online than to rob a bank.
-However, we can feel that this is creating vocations.
+We can feel that this is a source of inspiration.
 For us, the main risk for everyone is identity theft.
 We provide more and more documents remotely, so we have more and more risk of having our identity stolen.
-And this is a real risk because once our identity is stolen, it is very, very complicated to get rid of it.
+And that’s a real risk because once our identity is stolen, it’s very, very complicated to get rid of it.
 There is a real problem of confidentiality and security around the verification of identity, credentials as a whole.